Below are our ratings for the best diamond certifications and summarized insights about each lab's shortcomings.

 Opting for GIA or AGS certifications is advisable for those without comprehensive knowledge or the time for exhaustive research.

-Prudence is recommended when assessing GSI-graded diamonds, as some grade inconsistency may occur.
-Seeking the expertise of a third-party expert can be beneficial, considering that the reliability of appraisers can vary.
-This may entail trade-offs when acquiring GSI-graded diamonds.
+Con: Prudence is recommended when assessing GSI-graded diamonds, as some grade inconsistencies may occur.
+Seeking the expertise of a third-party expert can be beneficial.

 GSI reports can be verified here.